qiuosier/Rhythm/data/markdown/swift/20181110_CreditCards.md

 Unlike cash, points and miles are useless when you don't have enough points to redeem for something.
 For example, you can't really do anything with less than 5000 miles.
 But you can get $50 if it is a cash reward.

 ## Chase Sapphire
 One thing I observed is that people writing blogs on those websites like the Chase Sapphire credit card very much.
 I think it gets you pretty good rewards if you travel a lot.
 For me, I don't find it easy to justify the $95 annual fee.
 As a baseline, the Citi Double Cash credit card offers 2% cash back.
 The Sapphire card get you 2 Chase point for dining and travel and 1 Chase point for other purchases.
-A Chase reward point can be transfered to hotel points or airline miles.
+A Chase reward point can be transferred to hotel points or airline miles.

 However, based on my table above, it is really hard to get 2 cents out of a point.
 So using the Sapphire card for everyday purchases does not really make sense to me.
-To makeup the annual fee, we have to get the addtional points from dining and travel, or transfer points earned from the Chase Freedom credit card (which earns you 5 points per dollor on rotating categories).
+To makeup the annual fee, we have to get the additional points from dining and travel, or transfer points earned from the Chase Freedom credit card (which earns you 5 points per dollar on rotating categories).
 To get the $95 fee out of the additional points from dining and travel, I will have to spend $10,000 on dining and travel each year if I value the points at 1 cent each.
 Or $5,000 if I value it at 2 cents each.
 I am not traveling a lot at this moment so I don't like the feeling of having a bar to reach every year.